 - The funding the LCC receives is locally controlled to benefit the community.

-Thank legislators for their time and consideration.
+- Thank legislators for their time and consideration.
 Give them the opportunity to look good by helping the cultural community.
-Introduce attending legislators at all events.
-We want legislators to see that supporting cultural funding is not only good for the community, but good politics as well.

 Keep your MCC staff contact informed on council advocacy efforts.
 Let them know when the council meets with legislators, and what the outcome is.
 Let them know about support from local leaders and successful alliances across fields.